-The Questionnaire will be sent to the ARC prior to the commencement of CAR's periodic review in order to provide background information on claims handling programs established by the ARC.
-Completion of the Questionnaire will certify that the ARC's claims handling practices comply at a minimum with the approved Performance Standards.
+The Questionnaire is sent to the ARC prior to the commencement of CAR's periodic review in order to provide background information on claims handling programs established by the ARC.
+Completion of the Questionnaire certifies that the ARC's claims handling practices comply at a minimum with the approved Performance Standards.